The ISCAST public library is made up of an online collection and the physical collection.

-As many visitors to this site know, over the last 30 years ISCAST has developed an extensive online library of articles, reviews, opinion and other resources available to the public.
-As well, we publish books now available through the ISCAST online bookshop.
+Over the last 30 years ISCAST has curated an extensive online library of articles, reviews, opinion pieces, interviews, and other resources, all of which are available to the public on the ISCAST website.
+In addition, the ISCAST Journal has its own website.

-The book library is housed in the Daniel Mannix Library at 278 Victoria Pde, East Melbourne and is open to the public to browse.
-In addition, financial members of ISCAST have borrowing rights at the Mannix Library.
-Opening hours of the library can be found here.
+ISCAST also has a physical collection comprising hundreds of books relating to science and religion.
+The physical library is housed in a separate collection at the Daniel Mannix Library (278 Victoria Pde, East Melbourne) and is open to the public to browse there.
+In addition, supporting members of ISCAST may borrow books at the Mannix Library by speaking to the staff.
+Alternatively, contact us.

-Donating to the ISCAST library
+Donate to the ISCAST Library